 Yes, I am on a rant.
 For 25 years, I have fought school systems and the system in general.
 I have fought for one of many reasons.
 The one reason is my 25-year-old son, David Maennle, who has Down Syndrome.
 The many are his cohorts who likewise have Intellectual and Developmental Disabilities.
 David has been one of the lucky ones.
 He was approved … [ More ]

 For the past 14 years I have been the sole caregiver for my mother, who will turn 101 in November and who has advanced Alzheimer’s Disease.
 She lives with me.
 For the past eight years she has attended adult daycare five days a week thanks to the Home and Community Care Block Grant now under threat of funding cuts.

-Her attendance there made it possible … [ More ]
+Her attendance there made it … [ More ]

 Randolph Reid remembers what it was like before he began going to PACE of the Triad, an inclusive-care day program Greensboro for the elderly and infirm.
 He relied on oxygen nearly full-time and was isolated in his home, with his health and disabilities preventing him from living an engaged life.

-Then Reid began using services at PACE of the … [ More ]
+Then Reid began using services at PACE of … [ More ]

 -From an interview with Randolph Reid